PiercingXX/Piercingxx/README.md

 	- `Super+/` opens your Cheat Sheet; `Super+S` opens a bash‑driven settings menu — don’t leave the keyboard

 ### Mobile Linux
-Unfortionalely the mobile market is overrun by two equally non-valid options...then there are Linux phones, also not valid but for different reasons.
-They are way under developed with many issues and not enough finacial backing to make it a viable market...yet.
+Unfortunately the mobile market is overrun by two equally non-valid options...then there are Linux phones, also not valid but for different reasons.
+They are way under developed with many issues and not enough financial backing to make it a viable market...yet.

 While we wait on a viable Linux device my daily is a Pixel running GraphineOS.
 I built my own launcher as the first step to building the inteface for my linux touch screen devices.